Here's where to find fireworks around the New Orleans metro area.

 Saturday, June 29 from 4 p.m. to 11 p.m.

 Gather up the kids!
-The Slidell Heritage Festival expands the kids area for the 22nd annual event on June 29 at Heritage Park in Slidell.
-The fireworks show will feature at 9 p.m.
-Performers include The New Orleans based quartet Bag of Donuts.
+Crowds can gather for fireworks and fun when the Slidell Heritage Festival returns to Heritage Park on June 29.
+Attendees can expect the firework show to start 9 p.m.
+The entertainment lineup includes New Orleans pop cover band Bag of Donuts, Cajun fiddler and singer Amanda Shaw and Gulf Coast jazz, blues and funk band Unfazed Show & Band.
 Several food and drink booths will feature traditional festival fare.
 Tickets are $10 for adults and $5 for children 4 to 12 years; children 3 and younger are admitted free.
 There is also free parking.

 Light Up the Lake Independence Day Celebration